rhtconsulting/fuse-quickstarts/karaf/infinispan/README.md

 -----------------------

 ### Cant Add Feature URL ###
-If you are getting the following error or a similar error when trying to deploy the JBoss Data Grid features
+If you are getting the following error or a similar error when trying to deploy the Data Grid features

-    	Error resolving artifact org.infinispan:infinispan-embedded:xml:features:6.3.1.Final-redhat-1: Could not find artifact
+    	Error resolving artifact org.apache.camel:camel-jbossdatagrid:xml:features:6.5.0.Final-redhat-5: Could not find artifact

 You Need to add the Red Hat GA Maven Repo to the Fuse Configuration file `org.ops4j.pax.url.mvn.cfg`.
 ATo do so append the URL `https://maven.repository.redhat.com/ga/` to the property `org.ops4j.pax.url.mvn.repositories`.